bioinformatics-policlinicogemelli/Varan/README.md

 <details close>
   <summary><u>Folder</u></summary>

-User must organize an input folder containing all of the vcf and a tsv files requested following the structure reported below:
+User must organize an input folder containing all of the vcf and tsv files requested following the structure reported below:

 ```
 input_folder/